IDS monitors, IPS blocks

 | Latency impact | None | Adds microseconds to milliseconds |

-An IPS that fails in closed mode drops all traffic (safe but disruptive).
-An IPS that fails in open mode passes all traffic uninspected (available but insecure).
-In OT networks, configure IPS to fail open.
-A false positive that blocks a legitimate PLC command is more dangerous than a missed alert.
+An IPS that becomes inoperable in closed mode drops all traffic (safe but disruptive).
+An IPS that becomes inoperable in open mode passes all traffic uninspected (available but less secure).
+In OT networks, configure the IPS to operate in open mode when inoperable.
+A false positive that blocks a legitimate PLC command poses a greater threat than a missed alert.

 Signature-based detection compares traffic against a database of known attack patterns.
-It catches known attacks with low false positives but misses novel attacks.
-Update signatures regularly.
+Signature-based detection catches known attacks with low false positives but misses novel attacks.
+Update signatures on a regular schedule.

 Anomaly-based detection establishes a baseline of normal behavior (traffic volume, protocol distribution, connection patterns) and alerts on deviations.
-It catches novel attacks but generates more false positives.
-In OT networks, the baseline is stable (the same PLCs talk to the same SCADA servers on the same schedule), which makes anomaly detection effective.
+Anomaly-based detection catches novel attacks but generates more false positives.
+In OT networks, the baseline is stable (the same PLCs talk to the same SCADA servers on the same schedule).
+This stability makes anomaly detection effective.

 A legitimate PLC firmware update looks like a write to multiple registers in rapid succession.
-A signature designed to detect “mass register writes” flags this as an attack.
-In OT, false positives are dangerous because they erode trust in the alerting system.
+A signature designed to detect “mass register writes” flags the update as an attack.
+In OT, false positives erode trust in the alerting system.
 Operators start ignoring alerts, and real attacks go unnoticed.

-Mitigate false positives by tuning detection rules to the specific OT environment, whitelisting known maintenance activities, and using OT-specific IDS tools (Claroty, Nozomi Networks, Dragos) that understand industrial protocol semantics.
+Mitigate false positives by tuning detection rules to the specific OT environment.
+Whitelist known maintenance activities.
+Use OT-specific IDS tools (Claroty, Nozomi Networks, Dragos) that understand industrial protocol semantics.

-The following script monitors Modbus TCP traffic and alerts when it detects function codes that write to registers (FC 5, 6, 15, 16) from unexpected source IPs.
+The following script monitors Modbus TCP traffic and alerts when the script detects function codes that write to registers (FC 5, 6, 15, 16) from unexpected source IPs.
 In a stable OT environment, only the SCADA server and engineering workstations write to PLCs.

 from scapy.all import sniff, IP, TCP, Raw